CShah44/Symphony-Connect/README.md

 A simple looking yet pretty tricky to implement feature of this app which was done through profile matching using ML Models of HuggingFace.
 It also invloves searching, and profile matching.

-#### Multiple File Upload
+#### 3. Multiple File Upload

-A greate feature that makes this app stand out.
+One of the features that makes this app stand out.
 It was quite difficult to implement this feature, given the no. of resources available to do so.

 #### 4. Admin Dashboard